pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Footwear for Pilates: The Grip Sock Guide

-Pilates is typically performed barefoot or in grip socks—never in regular athletic shoes.
+Pilates is typically done barefoot or in grip socks.
+Never in regular athletic shoes.

 Why Grip Socks Matter